UW Oshkosh IRB Revised Common Rule

 - Whenever any federal department or agency supporting or conducting the research determines and documents that the use of a single IRB is not appropriate for the particular context.

-- Current CITI training is valid until it expires (3 years from date completed).
+- Current CITI training will be valid until it expires (3 years from date completed).

 CITI Final Rule Overview Resources: https://about.citiprogram.org/en/final-rule-resources/